ABNIRML: Analyzing the Behavior of Neural IR Models: Experimental Setup

 \subsection{Choosing $\delta$}

-Recall that $\delta$ indicates the minimum absolute difference of scores in a pair test to have a positive or negative effect.
-Since each model scores documents on a different scale, we empirically choose a $\delta$ per model.
-We do this by first scoring the top 100 documents retrieved by BM25 for the MS-MARCO dev collection.
-Among the top 10 results, we calculate the differences between each adjacent pair of scores (i.e., $\{R(q,d_1)-R(q,d_2), R(q,d_2)-R(q,d_3), ..., R(q,d_9)-R(q,d_{10})\}$, where $d_i$ is the $i$th highest scored document for $q$).
-We set $\delta$ to the median difference among all queries in the dev collection.
-By setting the threshold this way, we can expect the differences captured by the pair tests to have an effect on the final ranking score \textit{at least} half the time.
+Recall that $\delta$ indicates the minimum absolute difference of scores in a document pair probe to have a positive or negative effect.
+Since each model scores documents on a different scale, we empirically choose a $\delta$ per model. \smm{We do this by re-ranking the official set from TREC DL 2019.} Among the top 10 results, we calculate the differences between each adjacent pair of scores (i.e., $\{R(q,d_1)-R(q,d_2), R(q,d_2)-R(q,d_3), ..., R(q,d_9)-R(q,d_{10})\}$, where $d_i$ is the $i$th highest scored document for $q$).
+We set $\delta$ to the median difference.
+By setting the threshold this way, we can expect the differences captured by the probes to have an effect on the final ranking score \textit{at least} half the time. \smm{We explore this further in Section~\ref{sec:delta_effect}. \smm{Note that choosing a constant $\delta$ over one that is assigned per-query allows for testing probes where a complete corpus is not available, as is the case for some DTPs.}}